oyalgin/DemoCommisionCalculate/README.md

 # DemoCommisionCalculate

 DemoCommisionCalculate is a Springboot applicaton which is conducted as console application.
-Every 10 second pull data from Orders file, then process and write order's commission fee to another file.
+Application pulls data from Orders file every 10 second, then process and write order's commission fee to another file.
+Process lasts 100 seconds.

 ## PreRequsite

 Install Java 8

 placed Order.txt file in C:/temp
-it has to include orders records, their structure is name price
+it has to include orders records.
+Each line compromise 2 columns which are order name and price that are seperated blank or tab.

-it is like

-Order1 103
-Order4 107
-  ..

 # Run the Application